 Need for Speed: Carbon bursts from the start line and takes you on an adventure of pure fun and adrenalin.
 Gamers who loved the thrill of speed and competition of previous Need for Speed installments will fall in love again, while new players may soon be fanatics.
 The game is not without negative aspects and the game isn't full of innovations, but the game remains afun and entertaining ride!

-Need for Speed : Carbon Sound Design
+Need for Speed : Carbon Sound Design (2 out of 5)

 The sound effects are great, but the soundtrack for this title sucks.
 All the tracks have a kind of cinematic feel to it that is not usual to the serie.
 When you're listening to the music in game, you don't feel the ''Need for Speed''.
 When playing the game, open your favorite music player, listen to epic songs and cut the music of the game.

 They appear to have used the same sound effects from previous Need for Speed titles, the effect almost gave me a sense of deja vu as I interacted with objects in Need for Speed: Carbon, but they are still outstanding and help to immerse your senses in the scenes.
 Certainly, the squeal of tires or distinctive growl of a car engine sound great, but hearing the same police radio chatter I did in "Most Wanted" feels weird.

 Need for Speed : Carbon Storyline (4 out of 5)

 Need for Speed: Carbon continues where "Most Wanted" left off – you've just recovered your stolen car and are bailing out of Rockport before the over zealous, anti-street racing Sergeant Cross can catch up to you.
 At the start of Carbon, you're on your way to Palmont City, when Cross, now a bounty hunter, catches up with you and totals your car in the subsequent chase.